Introduction

 - Overuse Issues: Excessive use can disrupt skin balance, leading to irritation.

-Choose high-quality products and use green tea-based skincare in moderation for the best results.
+Choose high-quality Green Tea for skincare in moderation for the best results.

 Conclusion